chisophugis/clang-compdb-in-object-file/README.md

 # Any future directions?

-In general, it seems like a good idea for every step of the build pipeline tohave the option of recording the information needed to reproduce that step, since then by just enabling the option on all your tools you can create a reproducible record of your build.
+In general, it seems like a good idea for every step of the build pipeline to have the option of recording the information needed to reproduce that step, since then by just enabling the option on all your tools you can create a reproducible record of your build.